gpropf/clarity/README.md

 #### Dynamic CSS

 Basically something like a CSS node type so we can have styling information built into the page.

+#### Automated Testing ####

+This is something that would help immensely but isn't straightforward to do.
+What I want is the ability to press a button and have a set of mouse clicks and other events generated that would produce a reposnse from Clarity that could be evaluated and then a pass/fail could be assigned.
+Currently, I waste countless hours (about 20 seconds at a time) going through and clicking on the controls in the Showcase page every time I make any change that can affect the whole library.
+I know there are off the shelf solutions to this but we need to learn them and start using them at least to a small degree.

 #### Web Templates? ####